Dog Skin Disorders: Causes, Symptoms, Types, and Breeds Prone to Them

 Its exact causes are not widely known, but obesity, hormonal imbalance, and genetics are all suggested to be contributors to the disease.
 It does not affect a dog’s health and is only a cosmetic issue.

-Too little is known about the disease to suggest prevention or treatment.
+Too little is known about the disease to suggest prevention.
 However, weight management may reduce some of the symptoms, as would neutering, which will reduce any hormonal imbalance.
 It may also help with hair loss and pigmentation changes.

 3. Autoimmune Diseases